Tree-Structured Data Clustering-Driven Neural Network for Intra Prediction in Video Coding: Experiment Results

-The training data is generated from 800 pictures randomly picked from $DIV2K$ image set \cite{b39}.
-These images are converted to YUV 4:2:0 colour format and then resampled to 5 resolutions (2560$\times$1600, 1920$\times$1080, 832$\times$480, 416$\times$240, and 1280$\times$720) in HEVC video sequences.
-All training images are encoded by HEVC reference software HM-16.9 with all intra configuration.
+The training data is generated from pictures in the New York city library image set \cite{b42}.
+Firstly, these images are converted to YUV 4:2:0 color format.
+Then all training images are encoded with all intra configuration.
 The QP is set to 22, 27, 32, and 37.
-After the encoding, the compressed bitstream is obtained and the reconstructed reference samples can be extracted from the bitstream on the decoder side as the network input.
-The original pixels are obtained from the uncoded images and taken as the network output.
+For all QPs, the encoder generates 5 different bitstreams for different block sizes from 4$\times$4 to 64$\times$64 separately, which will be used to train the models in TreeNet for different block sizes.
+The reconstructed reference samples of a block are extracted from the bitstreams on the decoder side as the network input.
+The original pixels of the block are taken as the ground truth.

 It should be noted that, before the recursive training, all training data should be pre-processed by zero-centering to get rid of the low-frequency component and make the training easier.
-Specifically, the mean of the network input (i.e. surrounding reference samples) should be subtracted from both the network input and the original block pixels.
-In \cite{b7} and \cite{b10}, blocks with complex textures are excluded from the network training dataset since such data would degrade network training efficiency and practical performance.
-The mean square error (MSE) between the original block pixels and the predicted pixels is exploited to measure the block complexity, and a threshold is set as $2\times \overline{MSE}$ where $\overline{MSE}$ represents the prediction error of each entire picture.
-Only blocks whose MSEs are smaller than the threshold are kept for training.
-We also adopt this strategy in our training.
+In \cite{b7} and \cite{b10}, blocks with complex textures are excluded from the training data since such data would degrade the training efficiency and practical performance, while in TreeNet training, all blocks are kept in the training data.

-In our experiments, DCDNN is trained using the DL framework Caffe \cite{b40} on Intel Core i7-4790 CPU.
-All models are trained with a batch-mode method and the batch size is set as 128 for small blocks ($4\times 4$ and $8\times 8$) and 64 for large blocks ($16\times 16$ and $32\times 32$).